universal-ctags/ctags/docs/optlib.rst

 Exclusive flag in regex ......................................................................

-By default, lines read from the input files will be matched with **all** regular expressions defined with ``--regex-<LANG>``.
-Each matched regular expression will successfully emit a tag.
+By default, lines read from the input files will be matched against **all** the regular expressions defined with ``--regex-<LANG>``.
+Each successfully matched regular expression will emit a tag.

 In some cases another policy, exclusive-matching, is preferable to the all-matching policy.
 Exclusive-matching means the rest of regular